rlite/rlite/README.md

 DIF.
 This step is not necessary, since a simple default policy for distributed address allocation is already available.
-To deactivate automatic address allocation, you need to pass the "-A manual" option to the **rlite-uipcps** program, and configure addresses manually like in the following example:
+To deactivate automatic address allocation, you need to set the **manual** policy for the **address-allocator** component using **rlite-ctl** program, and configure addresses manually like in the following example:

+    $ sudo rlite-ctl dif-policy-mod n.DIF adddress-allocator manual
     $ sudo rlite-ctl ipcp-config normal1:xyz address 7382

 where a normal IPCP called normal1:xyz is given the address 7382 to be used